owenps/owenps.github.io/owensmith/content/blog/tao-of-pooh.md

 It seems as though Taoism is suggesting that the antidote to great hunger is through the great secret: nothing.

 It seems a bit too simple for those searching for deep meaning in their life.
-How do you prescribe nothing to somone struggling with great hunger?
+How do you prescribe nothing to someone struggling with great hunger?

 But what do you see when you meet someone who is truly fulfilled, enlightened if you will.
 It is the enjoyment and appreciatation of the everday and the simple moments between every breath.
-It is that just like the kind-of nothing Taoism prescribes?
+Is that the same kind-of nothing Taoism prescribes?